- Central location, close to South Beach shopping and nightlife

 From the beach to the pools to the stylish lobby area, the property has plenty of great spots to lounge during the day.
 In the evenings, guests can dine at one of two restaurants, Catch or Florida Cookery.
-Two bars and a posh nightclub are also open well into the night.
+Two bars are also open well into the night.

 The hotel is located on posh, upper Collins Avenue, in the center of Miami's Art Deco Historic District.
 The area is packed in every direction with dozens of bars, restaurants, and attractions, all within easy walking distance.

 To the north are popular, high-end nightclubs at hotels such as The Perry or Fontainebleau, along with some of Miami's most exclusive clubs, such as Mokai.
 To the south, things get less exclusive and more populist along the famed Ocean Drive, with its busy boardwalk, outdoor bars and cafes, and more affordable boutique hotels.

 - 2-minute drive to the Wolfsonian Library and Museum

 - 5-minute walk to Lincoln Road outdoor mall

 - 5-minute walk to the Jackie Gleason Theatre of The Performing Arts

 - 6-minute walk to the Bass Museum of Art

 - 7-minute walk to the Miami Convention Center

 - 13-minute walk to the World Erotic Art Museum